An online archive offers a glimpse of the People’s Olympiad, an unrealized alternative to the 1936 Olympics held in Nazi-ruled Berlin.

 The online archive, called “Trabajadores: The Spanish Civil War through the eyes of organised labour,” features a publicity poster for the People’s Olympiad, as well as a program, press cuttings, and letters of support.

 A total of 6,000 athletes from 22 nations had registered for the People’s Olympiad, including male and female athletes from the UK, the US, the Netherlands, Belgium, Czechoslovakia, Denmark, Norway, Sweden, and French Algeria.
-Teams from Germany and Italy had also signed up, made up of political exiles.
+Teams made up of political exiles from Germany and Italy had also signed up.

 The government of the French Peoples’ Front had granted 500,000 Francs for the participation of the French delegation.

-The People’s Olympiad was due to take place between July 22 and 26, 1936—76 years and one day before this summer’s London Olympics Games begin.
+The People’s Olympiad was due to take place between July 22 and 26, 1936.
 Alongside more traditional events such as swimming and boxing, the programs also list chess and folk dancing.

 The documents are part of more than 13,000 pages from the Trades Union Congress files relating to the Spanish Civil War.
 Staff at the University of Warwick’s Modern Records Centre have taken 13 months to scan and index all the material.